 Again, ask yourself the same questions.
 "Did Dad squeal noisily or did the car squeal noisily?"
-In the correct sentence, the car, which is obviously the right answer, appears right after the participial phrase that modifies it.
+In the correct sentence, the car, which is obviously the right answer, appears right after the participal phrase that modifies it.

 A. In each of the following sentences, decide whether the sentence is written correctly.
-If it is, circle the ©.
-If not, circle the \circledast .
+If it is, circle the 3.
+If not, circle the 3.
 Then underline the subject that the participial phrase modifies.

-- 1. ^(C) ^(C) Eating juicy oranges, the children licked their sticky fingers. - 2.
-3 3 Waiting for her mother, the rain began to drizzle on Becky. - 3.
-3 3 Limping painfully, John took his hurt pup to the vet. - 4.
-O Helping in the church nursery, Janie and Pam rocked the babies. - 5. © Sobbing as if her heart would break, Leslie told her Dad the whole story. - 6. © Stuffing the turkey, Thanksgiving was clearly Mark's favorite holiday. - 7.
-O S Melting rapidly in the hot sun, Shannon quickly finished her ice cream cone. - 8.
-C Shivering from the cold, the swimmers hurried into the gym.
+- 1. © 8 Eating juicy oranges, the children licked their sticky fingers. - 2. © ⊗ Waiting for her mother, the rain began to drizzle on Becky.

+- 7. 2 Melting rapidly in the hot sun, Shannon quickly finished her ice cream cone. - 8.
+2 ⊗ Shivering from the cold, the swimmers hurried into the gym.

-B. Write five sentences that begin with a participial phrase.
-Be sure that the subject and the participial phrase agree.
+В. participial phrase agree.

+1.

+2.

+3.

+4.

+5.

+Name Subject Describing a Place
-- Do all my sentences support my topic sentence (no "carrots in my cookie jar")? - □ Did I communicate clearly? - Did I use at least three of the five senses in describing my place? - □ Are my topic and choice of words pleasing to the Lord and edifying to others? - □ Does my title capture the essence of my paragraph?

-- Did I write a strong topic sentence that uses one of the required sentence starters? - □ Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)?
-(Circle (to be) words in red.) - Did I choose synonyms instead of repeating main words?
-(Underline repeated words in blue.) - Did I use concrete words that are specific, vivid, and sensory?
-(Underline vague words in green.) - Did I check my "Weak Words" list against my paragraph?
-(Underline any of these in green.) - Did I vary my sentence structure by - beginning one sentence with paired adjectives? - beginnning topic sentence with one of the suggested present participle ("-ing") sentence starters? using a simile? - Did I write concisely, avoiding wordiness?
-(Cross out unnecessary words or phrases) - Did I write a strong closing sentence that gives a feeling of ending?

-- Did I put my name and date in the upper right-hand corner? - □ Is my paragraph five to seven sentences long?
-How many? - Did I indent my first sentence?
-(If not, draw an arrow --- to show that you need to indent.) - Did I leave margins around my paragraph?
-(If not, draw a light pencil line down right side of page.) - Did I remember to skip every other line?
-(If not, draw a light X on each line you want to skip.) - Did I use good spacing between words and sentences?
-(If not, draw two vertical lines || to separate.) - Did I double-check my spelling?
-(Circle) suspected words; look up and make changes.) - Did I double-check capitalization and punctuation?
-(Correct any errors.) - Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers? - Did I finish and turn in my brainstorming sheet? - Did I correctly use this Checklist, including using colored pencils to underline and circle as directed?
+CC DNTENT Do all my sentences support my topic sentence (no "carrots in my cookie jar")?
+Did I communicate clearly?
+Did I use at least three of the five senses in describing my place?
+Are my topic and choice of words pleasing to the Lord and edifying to others?
+Does my title capture the essence of my paragraph?
+CT YLE Did I write a strong topic sentence that uses one of the required sentence starters?
+Did I use no more than two forms of "to be" words (is, am, are, was, were, be, being, been)?
+(Circle (to be) words in red.)
+Did I choose synonyms instead of repeating main words?
+(Underline repeated words in blue .)
+Did I use concrete words that are specific, vivid, and sensory?
+(Underline vague words in green.)
+Did I check my "Weak Words" list against my paragraph?
+(Underline any of these in green.)
+Did I vary my sentence structure by beginning one sentence with paired adjectives? beginnning topic sentence with one of the suggested present participle ("-ing") sentence starters? using a simile?
+Did I write concisely, avoiding wordiness?
+(Cross out unnecessary words or phrases) Did I write a strong closing sentence that gives a feeling of ending?
+ME ECHANICS Did I put my name and date in the upper right-hand corner?
+Is my paragraph five to seven sentences long?
+How many?
+Did I indent my first sentence?
+(If not, draw an arrow - to show that you need to indent.)
+Did I leave margins around my paragraph?
+(If not, draw a light pencil line down right side of page.)
+Did I remember to skip every other line?
+(If not, draw a light X on each line you want to skip.)
+Did I use good spacing between words and sentences?
+(If not, draw two vertical lines to separate.
+Did I double-check my spelling?
+(Circle) suspected words; look up and make changes.)
+Did I double-check capitalization and punctuation?
+(Correct any errors.)
+Did I use complete sentences, avoid run-on sentences, and avoid misplaced modifiers?
+Did I finish and turn in my brainstorming sheet?
+Did I correctly use this Checklist, including using colored pencils to underline and circle as directed?
 (This includes making corrections before I write my revision.)

-□ BEFORE TURNING MY WORK IN: Did I staple my papers together in this order?
-(Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Writing Checklist on the very top.)
+BEFORE TURNING MY WORK IN: Did I staple my papers together in this order?
+(Worksheet on the very bottom, "sloppy copy" on top of that, neatly rewritten copy next, and this Writing Checklist on the very top)